mtimofiiv/flattn/README.md

 There are lots of flattening libraries out there, but I decided to write my own because I wanted to write my own :)

+Mainly, I wanted to write it in the latest ES6 that nodejs `6.x` gives us, with beautiful things like default params!

+If you use this in a frontend project, make sure it gets transpiled!

 ## Getting started

 ```